allegro/blog/_posts/2024-06-18-the-noisy-jit-compiler.md

 tags: [tech, microservice, performance, JVM, compiler]
 ---

-How Jit Compiler was playing with us at application start.
+How Jit Compiler toyed with us at application start.

 ## Background
 We proudly own a user facing application.
 The traffic is fairly high - a few thousands RPS, and to serve requests we need to obtain data from a few services and databases - meaning - it's not that simple.
-The service itself is written mostly in Kotlin, it's well tested -> although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.
+The service itself is written mostly in Kotlin.
+It's well tested, although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.

-But -> lets get down to business, we started to notice some worrying behaviour, our favourite app started to face problems.
+But let's get down to business, we started to notice some worrying behaviour, our favourite app started to face problems.

 ## The Spikes
-Application start was never perfect, once a new instance registers in k8s engine as healthy application it will open up on user traffic, and for just started application it's not an easy task.
+Application start was never perfect.
+Once a new instance registers in k8s engine as healthy application it will open up on user traffic, and for just started application it's not an easy task.
 It's started with spikes on response times, every time we deployed a new version, and we do it frequently, at least once a week, we observed timeouts resulting from overpassing response time threshold.